COVID-19 Resource Page

 What the City is Doing

 The City provides many essential government services to our citizens and keeping those services up and running is our highest priority.
-Along with Sampson County and municipalities across the state, the City of Clinton has declared a state of emergency as an administrative measure that will allow us to more effectively respond as situation unfolds and best serve our citizens.
+Along with Sampson County and municipalities across the state, the City of Clinton has declared a state of emergency as an administrative measure allowing us to more effectively respond as situation unfolds and best serve our citizens.

-- Access to our facilities is limited.
-We strongly encourage citizens to please reach out to us remotely for service needs.
+- Citizens can reach us remotely for service needs.
 Many issues can be handled by phone, online, or by email.
 City Staff Directory.

 Protecting Our Workplace

-- We are encouraging good hygiene practices in the workplace and enhancing cleaning practices at City facilities
+- We are encouraging good hygiene practices in the workplace.

-Unfortunately, COVID-19 related scams are already popping up.
+Unfortunately, there are COVID-19 related scams.
 Tips on avoiding and reporting COVID-19 scams can be found on NC Attorney General’s website and the US Justice Department website.

 Housing Opportunities & Prevention of Evictions (HOPE) Rent & Utility Assistance for Individuals